Skip to content

 #Why Does My iPhone Say “No SIM Card”?

-The error appears when iOS can’t communicate with the SIM card or modem.
-Several things can cause it:
+The alert appears when iOS can’t communicate with either the SIM card itself or the modem chip.
+A handful of distinct causes can produce the same on-screen message:

 CauseSignsFix